 Geography is the study of the Earth’s landscapes, peoples, places, and environments.
 Geographers ask where things are located on the surface of the earth, why they are located there, how places differ from one another, and how people interact with the environment.
 Geography is unique in linking the social sciences and natural sciences together.

-Bethune’s geography students participate in many contest and activities which enhance their learning experience: Geography Awareness Week, The Canadian Geographic Challenge, The Earth Sciences Where Challenge, the Canadian Geographic Energy Production and Transmission Floor Map, and the 30 Hour Famine.
-Our affiliations include the Canadian Council for Geographic Education, the Ontario Association of Geographic and Environmental Educators, Mining Matters, and the Bethune Environmental Action Team (B.E.A.T.).
+Bethune’s geography students participate in many contest and activities which enhance their learning experience: Geography Awareness Week, The Canadian Geographic Challenge, The Earth Sciences Where Challenge, and the Canadian Geographic Energy Production and Transmission Floor Map.
+Our affiliations include the Canadian Geographic Education, the Ontario Association of Geographic and Environmental Educators, Mining Matters, and the Bethune Environmental Action Team (B.E.A.T.).

 - Ten Reasons Why Every Student Should Study Geography

 - The Guardian View on Geography

 - Jobs and Careers: Geography can take you there